Free Medicare Plan Comparison Simple, Immediate Results

 Typically a medicare advantage plan requires copays for services that are rendered.
 These copays can range from a specific dollar amount to a percentage of the overall cost.

 Often a medicare advantage plan includes prescription drug coverage.
-(Unlike a medicare supplement or medigap plan.)
+(Unlike a medicare supplement or medigap plan.
+Take a look at the pros and cons and medigap vs medicare advantage plans.)

 The choice between a Medicare Advantage Plan and a Medicare Supplement Plan can be a difficult one.
 Your costs will depend greatly upon your physical condition and health outlook at the time of enrollment.
 It pays to speak with a trained Medicare consultant prior to making your decision.